Browser does not support script.

 We are looking forward to welcoming you to the 24 Hours at York St John residential.

 To help you prepare for your time with us, we've gathered together some practical information about your visit.
-For details about subject sessions visit our 24 Hours at York St John programme.
+Details of our subject sessions will be available on our 24 Hours at York St John programme soon.

 On this page you'll find details about: